Skip to main content

 Every variable in a StoryFlow project carries a set of core properties:

-• Id — A generated hash identifier (e.g., var_A3F8B21C).
-This is the string you pass to getter/setter functions.
+• Id - A generated hash identifier (e.g., var_A3F8B21C).
+Used internally by the runtime.

 • Type - One of the EStoryFlowVariableType enum values.